etsy/logster/README.md

    To use Pygtail, supply the ```--tailer=pygtail``` option on the Logster commandline.

+Also, Logster supports two methods for locking files (which it has to do):

+1. By default, Logster uses ```fcntl.flock```.

+2. Optionally, Logster can use the "Portalocker" Python module instead of fcntl (which is not available on Windows).
+You can install Portalocker using pip, similar to Pygtail above.

+   To use Portalocker, supply the ```--locker=portalocker``` option on the Logster commandline.

 Once you have logtail or Pygtail installed, install Logster using the `setup.py` file: